-Server Behavior Location Server This server supports full reinitialization.
-This means that reinitialization is as effective as restarting the server.
-Core Server Resets the Maximum Active I/O Requests, Maximum Active Copy Requests, COS Copy to Disk, COS Change Retry Count, Tape Dismount Delay, Tape Handoff Delay, PVL Max Connection Wait and Fragment Smallest Block values to the values in the specific configuration metadata record.
+Behavior Server Resets the Maximum Active I/O Requests, Maximum Core Server Active Copy Requests, COS Copy to Disk, COS Change Retry Count, Tape Dismount Delay, Tape Handoff Delay, PVL Max Connection Wait and Fragment Smallest Block values to the values in the specific configuration metadata record.
 Note that reducing the Maximum Active I/O Request or Maximum Active Copy Requests does not result in any running operations being quiesced - use I/O Abort to reduce the total number of running operations.
 Sets the server's diagnostic Logging Options to the values in the specific configuration metadata record.
 Reloads cached Class of Service information for the system.
 Reloads cached Migration Policy for those policies that were already cached in the server's memory.
 Does not add new policies to, or remove deleted policies from the cache.
-Reloads cached global Root User ID , Root is Superuser , Can change UID to self if has Control Perm , Can change UID if has Delete Perm on Security ACL , Object names can contain unprintable characters , Trashcans Enabled , Number of Trashcan Threads , Trash Incinerator Interval , Trash Unlink Eligible Time , and Trash Statistics Interval values using values read from the global configuration metadata.
-Reloads cached global and subsystem Metadata Space Warning Threshold, Metadata Space Critical Threshold, Metadata Space Monitor Interval, DB Log Monitor Interval, and COS Change Stream Count
+Reloads cached global Root User ID, Root is Superuser, Can change UID to self if has Control Perm, Can change UID if has Delete Perm on Security ACL, Object names contain unprintable characters, Trashcans Enabled.
+Number of Trashcan Threads, Incinerator Interval, Trash Unlink Eligible Time, and Trash Statistics Interval values using values read from the global configuration metadata.
+Reloads cached global and subsystem Metadata Space Warning Threshold, Metadata Space Critical Threshold, Metadata Space Monitor Interval, DB Log Monitor Interval, and COS Change Stream Count values using values read from the global and subsystem configuration metadata.
+Reloads cached Default Class of Service and Gatekeeper values using values read from the subsystem configuration metadata.
+Releases the in-memory cache of File Family IDs, allowing it to be reconstructed.
+If a file family has been removed from the list of defined families, this step causes it to be unknown to the Core Server.
+Reinitializes the in-memory cache of environment variable values - rereads the env. conf file.